araobp/unity-excavator/doc/Android.md

 2. **Select Your Device**
    * Click the drop-down menu next to **Run Device**.
-   * Select your connected **Pixel 9a** (or the corresponding IP address) from the list.
+   * Select your connected **Android Device** (or the corresponding IP address) from the list.
    * 💡 **Hint**: If your device is not listed, click the **Refresh** button on the right.

 3. **Execute Build and Run**
    * Click **Build And Run**.
    * Choose a save destination for your APK file.
-Unity will compile the project and automatically transfer and launch the app on your Pixel 9a over Wi-Fi.
+Unity will compile the project, then automatically transfer and launch the app on your phone over Wi-Fi.